 Since the 6th Century this elusive monster is said to have lurked in the waters depths.
 One of St Columba’s monks was startled whilst swimming as the monster appeared and rushed at him, roaring in a most frightening way!
 Columba, strong in his faith that God would protect the man, cried out to the monster,” Go no further, nor touch the man!
 Go back!”
 Surprisingly the monster is said to have fled and the legend was born!
 Since then sightings have been few and far between, but every year visitors take to the water to try and entice the camera shy Nessie to the surface.

 Should you prefer to see less shy wildlife, then golden eagles soar around the loch as do merlin and kites, whilst at the lochs edge, seals bask in the sunshine and frolic at the rocky shores.
 The rich feeding grounds of the loch enable the bottlenose dolphins to grow to incredible sizes here.
 Near Fort Augustus, an Iron Age crannog or small island seems to float on the surface of the loch with majestic trees reflecting in the still waters.
 Urquhart Castle sits perched on a hill at the side of the Loch and is quite spectacular!

-This castle sits on the most prominent spot on the banks of Lock Ness, Urquhart Castle, despite its ruinous state remains an impressive stronghold.
-Very popular with tourists for its Visitor Centre and location, the battlements are like stepping back in history as echoes of the castles past wash over you as you look up and down the stunning views of the world’s most famous loch.
+This castle sits on the most prominent spot on the banks of Loch Ness, Urquhart Castle despite its ruinous state remains an impressive stronghold.
+Very popular with tourists for its Visitor Centre and location, the battlements are like stepping back in history as echoes of the castle’s past wash over you as you look up and down the stunning views of the world’s most famous loch.
 Here we will drop anchor in the shadow of the castle.